meatballs/anvil-navigation/README.md

 ```
 will add 'Home' and 'About' links to the menu which will open registered forms named 'home' and 'about' respectively.

 Each item in the dict needs the 'text' and 'target' keys as a minimum.
-It may also include 'routing' and 'visibility' keys:
+It may also include 'full_width', 'routing' and 'visibility' keys:

+ * 'full_width' can be True or False to indicate whether the target form should be opened with 'full_width_row' or not.
  * 'routing' can be either 'classic' or 'hash' to indicate whether clicking the link should use Anvil's `add_component` function or hash routing to open the target form.
 Classic routing is the default if the key is not present in the menu dict.
  * 'visibility' can be a dict mapping an anvil event to either True or False to indicate whether the link should be made visible when that event is raised.